nodejs/node/doc/guides/backporting-to-release-lines.md

    using `git add`, and then commit the changes.
 That can be done with `git cherry-pick --continue`.
 6. Leave the commit message as is.
-If you think it should be modified, comment in the Pull Request.
+If you think it should be modified, comment in the pull request.
 The `Backport-PR-URL` metadata does need to be added to the commit, but this will be done later.
 7. Make sure `make -j4 test` passes.
-8. Push the changes to your fork
+8. Push the changes to your fork.
 9. Open a pull request:
    1. Be sure to target the `v10.x-staging` branch in the pull request.
    1. Include the backport target in the pull request title in the following
       format: `[v10.x backport] <commit title>`.
       Example: `[v10.x backport] process: improve performance of nextTick`
    1. Check the checkbox labeled "Allow edits from maintainers".
-   1. In the description add a reference to the original PR.
+   1. In the description add a reference to the original pull request.
    1. Amend the commit message and include a `Backport-PR-URL:` metadata and re-push the change to your fork.
    1. Run a [`node-test-pull-request`][] CI job (with `REBASE_ONTO` set to the